 There is significance to turning 20—it is about becoming grown up.
 At 30, we’re more focused on the direction of our life.
 At 40, we begin to face ageing.
 At 50, we have now lived a long time, and can look back at the many turns life had taken.
 At 60, something new is going on: we’re looking back at the past a little less than we’re looking ahead at what’s left of life.

 There are a lot of questions when we begin to focus on “How much time is left?”
 How do you feel about the life choices you’ve made?
 How is your physical health shaping your life?
-What do you want to do with what remains of your life?
+What do you want to do with the rest of your life?
 Do you have aspirations that have gone untended?
-How does you economic standing affect your ageing?
+How does your economic standing affect your ageing?
 Have you completed the conversations that are most important with those you love?
 Have you grappled with how you want to die, to the extent you can prepare for that moment?
 What would you prefer happens with your body?
 Have you sorted out what follows for those you leave behind?

 These are only a few of the many possible questions that arise as we age.
 What are yours?
 Even if you are still young in your mind, how do you see the ageing people around you?
 Are ageing people valued elders, or cast-offs to be warehoused?
 How will these attitudes affect your ageing, now or later?